gongchangco/woocommerce-rpa-for-orders/README.md

 # woocommerce-rpa-for-orders
-A skeleton template for managing WooCommerce order processing using UiPath RPA.
+A skeleton template for managing WooCommerce order processing using UiPath RPA + Python.